NON-STATE ACTORS IN EDUCATION

 3.2 Multi-level regulations

-The 1997 Education Act (amended in 2008), governs all levels of education from pre-primary education to tertiary level, but the Education Regulations 2011 regulate private and assisted private schools operation
+The 1997 Education Act governs all education levels from pre-primary education to tertiary level, while the 2011 Education Regulations regulate the operation of private and assisted private schools.

 Entry/Establishment

-Registration and approval: According to the 1997 Education Act (amended 2008) and the 2011 Commonwealth of Dominica Arrangement of Regulations, to establish a non-state school in Dominica, all proprietors ( an individual or legal person) must apply for approval from the Ministry of Education, Human Resource Planning, Vocational Training, and National Excellence.
-All applications must be accompanied by a prescribed fee and the required documentation, including number and staff qualifications, financial resources, fees applied, liability insurance, and building description.
-A person charged or convicted of an offence under the Education Act or any criminal offence in the preceding three years is not allowed to apply as an educational institution provider or director.
+Registration and approval: According to the 1997 Education Act and 2011 Commonwealth of Dominica Arrangement of Regulations, to establish a non-state school in Dominica, all proprietors (individuals or legal persons) must apply for approval from the Ministry of Education, Human Resource Planning, Vocational Training, and National Excellence.
+All applications must be accompanied by the prescribed fee and required documentation, including staff qualifications, financial resources, fees, liability insurance, and building description.
+A person charged or convicted of an offence under the Education Act or any criminal offence is prohibited from applying as an educational institution provider or director.
 The approval process includes a site visit to verify the information on the application and inspect the facilities.
-The Minister shall, in considering an application referred to in regulation 60, consult the Chief Education Officer - (a) in satisfying himself whether the requirements specified under section 96 of the Act have been met; (b) in deciding on the conditions subject to which a permit may be granted under the Act to a school; (c) in determining the maximum number of students who can be admitted to a school under section 99 of the Act; and (d) in deciding any other matter that he considers necessary respecting private schools. the Minister dictates the maximum number of students allowed to be enrolled in a particular educational institution.
-The Chief Education Officer shall maintain a register of all registered private schools (art.
-94).
+The Minister consults with the Chief Education Officer on several application matters, including (a) whether the requirements specified under section 96 of the Act have been met; (b) deciding on the conditions under which a permit may be granted; (c) determining the maximum number of students who can be admitted to the school; and (d) any other matter that they consider necessary in respect to private schools.
+The Minister dictates the maximum number of students allowed to be enrolled in a particular educational institution.
+The Chief Education Officer maintains a register of all registered private schools (Article 94).

 Licence: Upon fulfilling all the minimum requirements for approval, an initial permit is granted for three years, after which all educational institutions must re-apply for approval.
-When institutions comply with the minimum requirements for re-approval, a second permit is granted for five years or when the Minister considers it suitable without an expiration date.
-All institutions that have been granted an authorization permit must ensure that the license is prominently and conspicuously displayed at all times at the school and keep available at the private school a copy of these Regulations and a copy of the permit.
-If a private education institution is maintained without authorization, the proprietor will be is liable to conviction or a monetary fine.
+When institutions comply with the minimum requirements for re-approval, a second permit is granted for five years.
+All institutions that have been granted an authorisation permit must ensure that the license is prominently and conspicuously displayed at all times at the school and keep available a copy of the Regulations and the permit.
+If a private education institution is maintained without authorisation, the proprietor is liable to conviction or a monetary fine.

 Financial operation

-Profit-making: According to the 1997 Education Act (as amended in 2008), private educational institutions that do not benefit from any States assistance can be established as a for-profit or non-profit educational institution.
+Profit-making: According to the 1997 Education Act, private educational institutions that do not benefit from any state assistance can be established either as a for-profit or non-profit educational institution.

 Quality assurance, monitoring and accountability

-Reporting requirements: The assisted private schools must follow the same reporting requirements as those established for public schools.
-Private schools must provide the Minister with the information required by the regulations or any other deemed necessary by the educational authority.
-All private schools must be registered in the Private School Register, which must be annually certified.
-(Education Act 1997 amended in 2008).
+Reporting requirements: Assisted private schools must follow the same reporting requirements as those established for public schools.
+Private schools are required to provide the Minister with any information required by the regulations or deemed necessary by the educational authority.

-Inspection: The Minister or the Chief Education Officer may authorize a person to enter any private or assisted educational institution to inspect the facilities to verify compliance with the regulations for authorization permit.
+Inspection: The Minister or Chief Education Officer may authorise a person to enter any private or assisted educational institution to inspect the facilities to verify compliance with the regulations.

-Sanctions: If an institution fails to comply or maintain the minimum requirements established for approval, the Minister can cancel the authorization permit.
-Proprietors can also request an institution's closure at least six months before the intended closure date and submit all the school records to the Ministry.
+Sanctions: If an institution fails to comply or maintain the minimum requirements established for approval, the Minister may cancel the institution's authorisation permit.
+Proprietors can also submit a request for the closure of the education institution at least six months before the intended closure date, once submitting all the school records to the Ministry.

 3.3 Supplementary private tutoring